 Cranberry juice also contains vitamin C and potassium—nutrients well-known for reducing the risk of colds and flu!

 Cranberries may be a seasonal fruit, but they can also be a part of a healthy diet year-round.
 The benefits of eating cranberries include:

 * Improve your mood – Cranberries have been linked to improved mood and reduced stress levels.

 * Fight UTIs – Cranberry juice is often recommended as a natural remedy for bladder infections.

-* Treat yeast infections – Cranberry juice is believed to help treat yeast infections in the vagina with no side effects.
+* Treat yeast infections – Cranberry juice is believed to help treat yeast infections in the genitalia with no side effects.

 * Boost immunity – A study from Harvard found that those who drink cranberry juice have higher levels of good bacteria in their gut and bloodstream, which means better overall immunity.

 * Potent antioxidant – Antioxidants fight harmful free radicals in our bodies, and cranberries are rich in antioxidants.

 * Great source of vitamin C – Cranberries are high in vitamin C, which provides many health benefits including boosting your immune system and reducing inflammation.

 The same acid that gives cranberry juice its tart flavor is what makes it so effective.
 The acid in cranberry juice, like citric and malic acid, inhibits the attachment of bacteria and virus cells to cells in the bladder.
 This helps prevent infections from taking hold in your bladder’s lining, which can lead to painful symptoms like frequent urination and even kidney stones.